 - 1 barefoot child

-- find the shoe size: Compare your child’s measurements with our sizing key to find their size and width.
+- Find the shoe size: Compare your child’s measurements with our sizing chart to find their size and width.

 kids' shoe size chart